Katalizatori/AI-moderation-system/README.md

 ### Phase 1: Models & Services

 The first step was to lay down the backend foundation; designing the data model and setting up a modular service layer to handle AI moderation logic.
-Instead of putting moderation logic directly in the model or views, I utilized the Domain Service Pattern to create created a dedicated service module (moderation_service.py) to interact with OpenAI's Moderation API, keeping the AI integration modular and reusable, making it easy for a future developer to easily improve upon it.
+Instead of putting moderation logic directly in the model or views, I utilized the Domain Service Pattern to create created a dedicated service module `moderation_service.py` to interact with OpenAI's Moderation API, keeping the AI integration modular and reusable, making it easy for a future developer to improve upon it.

 ```txt
 backend/